PROJECT: Climate change, health, agriculture and disaster analysis

-A second phase of the project has been extended to include additional deliverables to integrate work in the Ministry of Health’s resource plan.
-The ministry is preparing a 5-year resourcing plan and would like to mainstream climate change concerns in this plan.
-The research commissioned by CDKN mentioned above, together with scoping work done by the World Bank, provide an excellent basis for achieving this integration.
+A second phase of the project was extended to include additional deliverables to integrate work in the Ministry of Health’s resource plan.
+The ministry prepared a 5-year resourcing plan and desired to mainstream climate change concerns in this plan.
+The research commissioned by CDKN mentioned above, together with scoping work done by the World Bank, provided an excellent basis for achieving this integration.

-This project seeks to produce a Plan of Action approved by the Ministry of Health and the convening of a consultation workshop bringing together representatives from Provincial and (high vulnerability) Districts.
+This project sought to produce a Plan of Action approved by the Ministry of Health and the convening of a consultation workshop bringing together representatives from Provincial and (high vulnerability) Districts.

-If successful, this project will facilitate and develop a prioritised and costed policy research agenda and a Plan of Action (PoA) in Portuguese and approved by the Ministry of Health, including:
+This project facilitated and developed a prioritised and costed policy research agenda and a Plan of Action in Portuguese which was approved by the Ministry of Health, including:

 - Summary case for investment to address interactions of climate change and health in Mozambique

 - Identification of climate change leads at central, provincial and district levels

 - Identification of key partners, coordination mechanisms and responsibilities

 - Milestones, indicators and targets to monitor progress